Frequently asked questions about the impact of the Russia-Ukraine war

 -

 People applying for temporary protection have the right to get the same reception services as are available for asylum seekers.
-They will get most of the healthcare and social welfare services they need at reception centres.
-If they are in need of support, their essential livelihood is secured by providing a reception allowance.

 Q&A Russia's attack on Ukraine | Finnish Immigration Service